-An insurance company might be eligible to claim a tax credit of up to 20 percent of an assessment paid to either the Indiana Insurance Guaranty Association or the Indiana Life and Health Insurance Guaranty Association (refer to IC 27-6-8-15 and IC 27-8-8-16).
+An insurance company might be eligible to claim a tax credit of up to 20 percent of an assessment paid to either the Indiana Insurance Guaranty Association or the Indiana Life and Health Insurance Guaranty Association (see IC 27-6-8-15 and IC 27-8-8-16).

-Enter 8 1 7 on lines 29a - 31a under Other Nonrefundable Credits if claiming this credit.
+Enter $\bf 8\,1\,7$ on lines 29a - 31a under Other Nonrefundable Credits if claiming this credit.
 Enclose a supporting assessment and credit documentation with the return.

-Indiana Research Expense Credit
+Indiana Research Expense Credit 822